T. S. Eliot: Early life and education

-Eliot lived in St. Louis, Missouri, for the first 16 years of his life at the house on Locust Street where he was born.
-After going away to school in 1905, he returned to St. Louis only for vacations and visits.
-Despite moving away from the city, Eliot wrote to a friend that "Missouri and the Mississippi have made a deeper impression on me than any other part of the world."

-Following graduation from Smith Academy, Eliot attended Milton Academy in Massachusetts for a preparatory year, where he met Scofield Thayer who later published The Waste Land.
-He studied at Harvard College from 1906 to 1909, earning a Bachelor of Arts in an elective program similar to comparative literature in 1909 and a Master of Arts in English literature the following year.
+Following graduation from Smith Academy, Eliot attended Milton Academy in Massachusetts for a preparatory year, where he met Scofield Thayer, who later published The Waste Land.
+He studied at Harvard College from 1906 to 1909, earning a Bachelor of Arts in an elective programme similar to comparative literature in 1909 and a Master of Arts in English literature the following year.
 Because of his year at Milton Academy, Eliot was allowed to earn his Bachelor of Arts after three years instead of the usual four.
 Frank Kermode writes that the most important moment of Eliot's undergraduate career was in 1908 when he discovered Arthur Symons's The Symbolist Movement in Literature.
-This introduced him to Jules Laforgue, Arthur Rimbaud, and Paul Verlaine.
+This introduced him to Jules Laforgue, Arthur Rimbaud and Paul Verlaine.
 Without Verlaine, Eliot wrote, he might never have heard of Tristan Corbière and his book Les amours jaunes, a work that affected the course of Eliot's life.
-The Harvard Advocate published some of his poems and he became lifelong friends with Conrad Aiken, the American writer and critic.
+The Harvard Advocate published some of his poems and he became lifelong friends with Conrad Aiken.

-After working as a philosophy assistant at Harvard from 1909 to 1910, Eliot moved to Paris where, from 1910 to 1911, he studied philosophy at the Sorbonne.
-He attended lectures by Henri Bergson and read poetry with Henri Alban-Fournier.
+After working as a philosophy assistant at Harvard from 1909 to 1910, Eliot moved to Paris where, from 1910 to 1911, he studied philosophy at the University of Paris.
+He attended lectures by Henri Bergson and read poetry with Alain-Fournier.
 From 1911 to 1914, he was back at Harvard studying Indian philosophy and Sanskrit.
-Whilst a member of the Harvard Graduate School, Eliot met and fell in love with Emily Hale.
+While a member of the Harvard Graduate School, Eliot fell in love with Emily Hale.
 Eliot was awarded a scholarship to Merton College, Oxford, in 1914.
-He first visited Marburg, Germany, where he planned to take a summer programme, but when the First World War broke out he went to Oxford instead.
+He first visited Marburg in the German Empire, where he planned to take a summer programme, but when the First World War broke out he went to the University of Oxford instead.
 At the time so many American students attended Merton that the Junior Common Room proposed a motion "that this society abhors the Americanization of Oxford".
 It was defeated by two votes after Eliot reminded the students how much they owed American culture.